 5. The testimonial goes live on your website as a notification widget or showing it on any webpage embedded into your website.

 Getting meaningful customer video and text testimonials are important for every company.
-In this article, we have put together the questions you can ask to gather high-quality testimonials the most convenient channels to reach out to your clients.
+In this article, we have put together the questions you can ask to gather high-quality testimonials the most convenient channels to reach out to your customers.

 1) A good testimonial should tell the story: come up with the story you want to tell prospects